cloud-barista/cb-larva/poc-cb-net/pkg/api/gen/doc/cloud-adaptive-network-service.md

 <a name="cbnet.CLADNetID"></a>

 ### CLADNetID

-An ID of Cloud Adpative Network
+It represents An ID of Cloud Adaptive Network.

 | Field | Type | Label | Description |